NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 This synchronized allocation API request uses a reactive fastmap, so the user can allocate resources and still keep a synchronous interface.
 It allocates resources in the create callback, at that moment everything we modify in the database is part of the service intent and fast map.
 We need to guarantee that we have used a stable resource and communicate to other services, which resources we have used.
 So, during the create callback, we store what we have allocated.
 Other services that are evaluated within the same transaction which runs subsequent to ours will see allocations, when our service is redeployed, it will not have to create the allocations again.

 When an allocation raises an exception in case the pool is exhausted, or if the referenced pool does not exist in the CDB, `commit` will get aborted.
 Synchronous allocation doesn't require service `re-deploy` to read allocation.
 The same transaction can read allocation, `commit dry-run` or `get-modification` should show up the allocation details as output.

+If HA mode is not set to primary and sync is enabled, the restriction will be enforced, preventing IP or ID allocation and resulting in an exception being thrown to the user.

 {% hint style="info" %}
 Synchronous allocation is only supported through the Java and Python APIs provided by the Resource Manager.